Engineering AI

 Building production AI is engineering work — not prompting.

-I'm driven by depth: when something interests me, I go all the way in.
-That's how I graduated top of my cohort at the University of São Paulo (9.2/10 GPA) and earned a merit scholarship to Université Lumière Lyon 2 in France.
-When I chose technology, I brought the same standard — a full systems degree finished with an 8.8/10 GPA, a promotion at KPMG, and a peer-reviewed paper on multi-agent system architecture — the same architecture I run in production.
-Different fields, same pattern.
+When something interests me, I go all the way in.
+In linguistics, that meant graduating top of my cohort at the University of São Paulo (9.2/10 GPA) and earning a merit scholarship to Université Lumière Lyon 2 in France.
+In technology, it means a systems degree finished with an 8.8/10 GPA, a promotion at KPMG, and a peer-reviewed paper on multi-agent architecture — the same architecture I run in production.
+I changed fields.
+The standard stayed.

 Four principles I won't compromise on.